sirzur/DJA0230TLS/ROOT.md

 dropbear.lan.PasswordAuth='on'
 ```

-**8 -** This edited config.bin file should then be loaded into GenieACS GUI similar to step 13 above.
+**25a -** This edited config.bin file should then be loaded into GenieACS GUI similar to step 13 above.
 Again, a static IP address of 192.168.30.1 will need to be set on the Ubuntu machine (if using the same machine) prior to firing up GenieACS.

-**9 -** Run the curl *kick fix* command, summon the device summoned and push the file to the device.
+**26a -** Run the curl *kick fix* command, summon the device summoned and push the file to the device.
 Push success is again indicated when the device reboots.
+The previous steps 14 to 16 in the section above provides details.

-**10 -** Confirmation of root is via LAN access and using putty, Winscp or other.
+**27a -** Confirmation of root is via LAN access and using putty, Winscp or other.
 Note the need for dynamic IP4 address.

 ## References